abhinpai/pai-portfolio/docs/javascript/modules/m1_basic.md

 :::info Pro Tip 💡
   If we try to read or write `let` or `const` variable before its declaration and initialization an error will raise.
-This phenomenon is called `Temporal Dead Zone` or `TSZ`
+This phenomenon is called `Temporal Dead Zone` or `TDZ`
 :::

 ## Hey i'm very strict 👮🏻‍♂️